Hindu New Year Traditions And Celebrations Across India

 Ugadi or Yugadi

-The Ugadi festival is the new year for those who hail from Karnataka, Andhra Pradesh and Telangana.
+Let’s start with one of the most traditional New Year’s traditions in India.
+The Ugadi festival is the Hindu New Year for those who hail from Karnataka, Andhra Pradesh and Telangana.
 It usually falls towards the end of March or the beginning of April.
-In 2021, Ugadi falls on the 13th of April.
-The celebrations include wearing new clothes, offering prayers to God for a prosperous new year ahead by placing the panchang.
-Ugadi pachadi (bevu bella) is a chutney with six tastes that symbolise that the new year will have a mix of experiences we will have to embrace.
+In 2024, Ugadi falls on the 9th of April.
+Traditionally, the celebrations include decorating the home, wearing new clothes, and offering prayers to God for a prosperous new year ahead by placing the panchang in front of the deity.
+One New Year delicacy is Ugadi pachadi (bevu bella), a chutney with six tastes that symbolises that the Hindu New Year will have a mix of experiences we will have to embrace.

 Gudi Padwa

 Gudi Padwa festival is celebrated in Maharashtra, Goa, and the Konkan regions to mark the beginning of spring and the new year’s birth.
-Traditionally it is observed between the end of March and the first half of April.
-It falls on the 13th of April in 2021.
-Gudi Padwa rangoli is the speciality of the festival in which a Gudhi flag made of flowers, neem and mango leaves and a copper or silver vessel at the top.
+Traditionally, it is observed between the end of March and the first half of April.
+It falls on April 9, 2024.
+Gudi Padwa Rangoli is the speciality of the festival, in which there is a Gudhi flag made of flowers, neem, and mango leaves and a copper or silver vessel at the top.

 Navreh